AdobeDocs/experience-platform.en/help/dashboards/integrations/power-bi.md

 ![The Widget Library display with the Custom tab and Edit schema highlighted.](../images/power-bi/widget-library-custom-tab.png)

 See the documentation for complete instructions on how to [edit a schema to create custom widgets](../customize/edit-schema.md#edit-schema).

->[!NOTE]
->
->Newly selected attributes become available following the next daily snapshot when the data is refreshed.
+Newly selected attributes become available following the next daily snapshot when the data is refreshed.

-### Add custom attributes using the API

-See the documentation for instructions on [how to add field groups to the Schema Registry API](../../xdm/api/field-groups.md), or refer to the [Schema Registry getting started guide](../../xdm/api/getting-started.md) for detailed instructions on using the API.

 ## Next steps

-By reading this document you have a better understanding of how Power BI report templates can be integrated into Platform to share compelling data insights from your Profiles, Segments, of Destinations dashboards.
+By reading this document you have a better understanding of how Power BI report templates can be integrated into Platform to share compelling data insights from your profiles, segments, or destinations dashboards.
 See the [Dashboard customization overview](../customize/overview.md) document to learn more about customizing your dashboards, or documentation on creating custom widgets.